robinrodricks/FluentFTP/README.md

 	- `LinkTarget` : The full file path the link points to.
 Only filled for symbolic links.

 	- `LinkObject` : The file/folder the link points to.
-Only filled for symbolic links if `FtpListOption.DerefLink` passed to `GetListing()`.
+Only filled for symbolic links if `FtpListOption.DerefLink` flag is used.

 	- `SpecialPermissions` : Gets special permissions such as Stiky, SUID and SGID. **(*NIX only)**